 Nevertheless,a few hi-tech industries such as pharmaceuticals ,aerospace and information technology have enjoyed considerable success in the UK.
 In aerospace, Britain has mainly succeeded in relation to military aircraft – in which it pioneered jet engines during the second world war.
 Hi tech military products have been developed through massive government expenditure, and large sales achieved, a substantial proportion of them to disreputable regimes such as Saudi Arabia.

 Margaret Thatcher came to power in 1979 and she, her government and the majority of the media promoted the message that she was going to transform the failing British economy.
 The present Government, the media, and the Labour Party (until very recently) now seem to believe that she and her successors – including her most prominent disciple, Tony Blair – actually succeeded, and that the British economy is now strong.
 Over the next few years, events are likely to demonstrate that this is one of the many lies and deceptions which constitute the received wisdom about Britain’s economic performance.
-Such lies constituted the essence of the ill-informed debate which preceded the referendum which is likely to result in Brexit.
+Such lies constituted the essence of the ill-informed debate which preceded the referendum which eventually resulted in Brexit.

 The financial markets’ Big Bang in 1986 resulted in enormous expansion in the essentially parasitical operations of financial markets, including the creation of huge opportunities for trading in derivatives.
 The financial sector of the economy became much more important in terms of its share in GDP, and the City of London benefited enormously from such developments.
 Surely after Brexit, European bankers will achieve larger shares of such semi-criminal feasts at the expense of the UK.